RolandJansen/intermix/README.md

       el.style.backgroundColor = (step % 4) === 0 ? 'red' : 'white';
     };

 > The sequencer has a callback function named updateFrame().
 Its parameter is the last played 64th note by default.
-It gets called when the sequencer moves forward between two screen refreshes.
+It gets called in between two screen refreshes if the sequencer has moved forward.
 In the example above a dom element with a class named "ping" gets a red background on every 4th note and a white one otherwise.
 This should be used with caution because expensive things like dom operations can easily lead to performance drops.

 ## License
 Copyright (C) 2016 Roland Jansen